 - We purchase chicks from NPIP certified hatcheries or hatch our own chicks

 - Visitors to our farm who also own poultry are not allowed into our poultry areas unless absolutely necessary.
-If they must enter poultry areas, boot wash areas are set up for sanitation purposes
+If they must enter poultry areas, boot wash stations are set up for sanitation purposes

 We do hope that you understand better now why we must decline taking in unwanted chickens.
 Although we never want to see animals without a home, we must take measures to ensure our own flock’s safety and wellness.